Best Wi-Fi Adapter for Gaming - No More Lag

 For the past 30 years, Asus has been one of the world’s best-known manufacturers of computer components.
 While you can’t go wrong when choosing their products, the main concern for many users is the price.
 Obviously, you want to make sure you’re getting your money’s worth.
 Asus’s best PC Wi-Fi adapter for gaming, the PCE-AC88, packs quite a punch though it is a bit pricey.

 The package comes with an extension cable that connects the Asus best wireless card for gaming with its four external dipole antennas.
-They have magnetized bases that allow you to place them wherever you want - horizontally or vertically.
+They have magnetized bases that allow you to place them either horizontally or vertically.
 You can even stick them on the side of your computer case if you feel that would give you better reception.
-All of these antennas use an R-SMA connector, so you can easily replace them with the products of your choice.
-Of course, this is only for experienced users who know what they’re doing.
-Beginners should simply use the ones provided.
+All of these antennas use an R-SMA connector, so you can easily replace them with other products of your choice.

-This best wireless Wi-Fi adapter for gaming comes with four antennas, a magnetized external base, a low-profile bracket for card installation, and the Asus PCE-AC88 driver to help out with the software-side installation.
-While the product is a bit costlier than some other options, this wireless network adapter for PC makes up for it with great speed, high-quality materials, and the latest networking technology.
+While the product is a bit pricier than some other options, this wireless network adapter for PC makes up for it with great speed, high-quality materials, the latest networking technology, and overall great wireless capabilities.

 - Wi-Fi backward compatibility